Oceans back from the Brink_FINAL WEB.png

 This project was financed through a science communications grant from The Swedish Research Council Formas and has had significant impact.
 The project has been featured in WIRED, a Nature editorial, an article in The Proceedings of the National Academy of Sciences (PNAS) and was chosen as the Official artwork by the government of Sweden for the Inaugural UN Ocean Conference and displayed in the lobby of the General Assembly building at the United Nations Headquarters in New York.

 The Radical Ocean Futures project has also been featured in a number of international Art Exhibitions.
 This includes ‘Ocean Dwellers: Art, Science and Science Fiction’ at the Nordic Embassies in Berlin and ‘Critical Tide’ at the Helsinki Design Museum.
-The Project features in the newly launched London Science Museum - Science Fiction: Voyage to the Edge of Imagination Exhibition.
+The Project featured in the London Science Museum - Science Fiction: Voyage to the Edge of Imagination Exhibition.
 This exhibition will tour science Museums globally four five to seven years now that it closed its successful extended run in August 2023.

 The project has also featured on a number of podcasts including in an episode of one of Sweden’s most popular podcasts ‘P3 Dystopia’ in an episode about the future Ocean entitled; ‘När havet dör